 - Protect you and your family from future illness

-Despite current social distancing measures, your local NHS is here for you.
-Don’t put off seeking urgent treatment or advice from your Doctor, Midwife or other care expert when you are feeling unwell or worried about a new or existing condition – your health is still important to us and there are a range of services available.
+Don’t put off seeking urgent treatment or advice from your Doctor, Midwife or other care expert when you are feeling unwell or worried about a new or existing condition – your health is important to us and there are a range of services available.

-Seeking medical help is one of the four reasons that people can safely leave home, in line with current government guidance.
-Every care setting including hospitals and GP practices now have robust measures in place to keep you and your family safe during face to face appointments.
-Please only attend these appointments if you have been advised to do so and you and your family members are not showing any signs of COVID symptoms.
+Every care setting including hospitals and GP practices have robust measures in place to keep you and your family safe during face to face appointments.
+Please attend these appointments if you have been advised to do so.

 For new and expectant mothers, your regular antenatal appointments are really important to monitor the health of you and your baby.
 Your local midwifery team will be in touch to advise you if your appointment will be carried out over the phone or face to face, and the team will always ensure there are safe measures in place to meet social distancing guidelines.